-For two page summary of this initiative -- click here
+For two page summary of this initiative in 2018 election -- click here

 “If Harry Brandel [longest serving former President of PVHA with over 40 years on the Board] knew what you’ve done in selling parkland, he’d be spinning in his grave so fast you couldn’t even count the revolutions.
 If I were still on the Board, I would ask every one of you to resign.
 You should be ashamed.”